feisty-fawn-u/beginner-projects/README.md

 - Write a program to check if a number is a palindrome or not.
 - For example 12321 is a palindrome since it reads the same forward and backwards.

+### Turtle Race
+This project introduces for loops through a fun turtle race game.
+Loops are used to draw the race track and to make the turtles move a random number of steps each turn.
+If you have a group of people to play the game, each person pick a turtle and the one that gets the furthest is the winner.

 ## Solutions